Policy and Procedure

 Although the academic visitor will be independent and responsible for his or her own research activities and work agenda whilst in Durham, the School of Modern Languages and Cultures considers it a priority that visiting scholars be welcomed into our research community and be integrated as much as practicable in the work of the School.
 The expectation that visiting scholars contribute actively to the research environment at Durham is met through the provision of a sponsor.

-Prospective visiting scholars must identify a possible sponsor and contact them prior to submitting an application to be a visiting scholar in the School of Modern Languages and Cultures.
-Once that sponsor has been identified, applications should ask the sponsor for a brief statement of support (no more than one A4 page or about 250 words).
+Prospective visiting scholars must identify a possible sponsor and contact them prior to submitting an online application to be a visiting scholar in the School of Modern Languages and Cultures.
+Once that sponsor has been identified, applicants should ask the sponsor for a brief statement of support (no more than one A4 page or about 250 words).
 The sponsor should indicate clearly that they are familiar with the applicant's work and support the application, and that they undertake to act as the applicant's sponsor during their research stay.
-Sponsors should also indicate how they might promote the active participation of the visiting scholar at Durham.
+Sponsors should also indicate how they might promote the active participation of the visiting scholar at Durham and email this information to email@example.com.

 Visitors are not routinely charged to cover the costs of the administration involved with the visit.
 The School of Modern Languages and Cultures does not provide a salary or other payments to visitors.
 Visitors should apply for research funding schemes through their own home institution or equivalent.
 The academic visitor will be responsible for his/her own travel, accommodation and maintenance costs.
 Scholars are responsible for ensuring that they have the correct travel documentation, including visas.